eclab/flow/libraries/README.md

 INSTALLATION

-Edisyn uses coremidi4j.
-You don't need to install it, it's part of Edisyn's jar file and executable.
+Flow uses coremidi4j.
+You don't need to install it, it's part of Flow's jar file and executable.

+Flow also uses org.json in order to save and load patches.